The 4 Branches of Astrology

 Fortifying the Moon

 When it comes to strengthening the Moon, we again find a variance from the typical doctrine.
-It is often said that the Moon shouldn’t be in the rising sign because it could create instability.
+It is often said in modern electional astrology that the Moon shouldn’t be in the rising sign because it could create instability.
 However, in Book V we find it explicitly advised that one put the Moon (and its lord) in the Ascendant (1st house) or Midheaven (10th house) if possible.
+Those are the strongest two positions, indicative of the greatest success.
 Try to put the Moon in one of the stakes (1st, 10th, 7th, or 4th houses).
 Avoid putting the Moon (or its lord) in a cadent place (12th, 6th, 9th, 3rd).
+Succedent places can indicate delays when the Moon is placed in them.

 My guess is that the doctrine of not putting the Moon in the Ascendant resulted from a later distortion of a Dorothean passage on electing for a journey.
-In that passage, Dorotheus advised not to put the Moon in the 1st if it was aspected harshly by a malefic. presumably because it could signify bodily harm.
+In that passage, Dorotheus advised not to put the Moon in the 1st if it was aspected harshly by a malefic.
+This is presumably because both the Ascendant and Moon can signify the body, so together they strongly signify the body, and a harsh aspect from a malefic could signify bodily harm.

 When it comes to strengthening any planet, it is important to take into account the regards of the benefics and malefics.
 The planet should not be regarded (i.e. whole sign aspect) by malefics from square or opposition.
 It should be regarded by benefics.
 This holds for the Moon, her lord, and the other factors discussed.